 - The great wildebeest migration is one of the greatest natural spectacles that takes place between Tanzania’s Serengeti National Park and Kenya’s Masai Mara National Reserve.
 Each year, millions of wildebeest, zebra and antelopes migrate in a circular route as they follow the rains in search of food.
 It is a race for survival during which at least 500,000 wildebeest calves are born in the Serengeti between January to March.

-- Apart from these extraordinary adventures, there are also many other activities women travellers can experience: a hot air balloon safari for a bird’s eye view of the wildlife below, becoming one with nature on a walking safari, uncovering the fascinating history of the region or getting to know the locals on a village visit.
+- Apart from wildlife adventures, there are also many other activities women travellers can experience: a hot air balloon safari for a bird’s eye view of the wildlife below, becoming one with nature on a walking safari, uncovering the fascinating history of the region or getting to know the locals on a village visit.

 - Women travellers with an interest in mountain climbing can explore Mount Kilimanjaro, located near Kilimanjaro National Park.
 Mount Meru, another safari attraction located 70 kilometres west of Mt Kilimanjaro, is smaller and can help you prepare for the Kilimanjaro climb.
 While reaching the Mount Meru summit typically takes 3 days, it takes around 5-9 days to reach the top of Kilimanjaro.

 3. Tanzania safety tips for solo women travellers

 - One of the most important tips is to learn a few basic phrases in the local languages.
 Many safari packages include a local guide who can translate, but if you want to explore Tanzania on your own, learning a few basic Swahili phrases can help you go a long way.